raph080/ImGuiHydraEditor/README.md

 ### Editor

 The Editor view allows the user to author the display color of the selected Hydra Prim.
-The view also displays all the Hydra attributes from the selection.

 ### Engine

 The Engine consumes Hydra data with all modifications from the views and generates an image from it.

+### Scene Index View

+The Scene Index view displays a nodal view of all available Scene Indices loaded into Hydra as well as they connections.
+This view also authors the **Active Scene Index** when clicking on a node.
+Hence all views will update its data according to the Active Scene Index.

+### Scene Index Attribute

+The Scene Index Attribute shows all the Hydra attributes from the selection.
+Attributes are colored based on their origin:

+- ${Inherited \space attribute}$
+- ${\color{orange}New \space attribute}$
+- ${\color{red}Modified \space value}$

 ## Scenes Indices